 Filters – 2.5” x 20” spun poly 10-micron sediment and carbon block, 1/2” fpt port housing • Water Quality Monitor – Digital feed water & product water TDS

-- With an inline RO system plumbed directly to the swimming pool return system, you can always control the minimum and maximum TDS (Total Dissolved Solids) in the swimming pool.
+With an inline RO system plumbed directly to the swimming pool return system, you can always control the minimum and maximum TDS (Total Dissolved Solids) in the swimming pool.
 The benefit of this is that your swimmers will always have a defined water quality that they can count on.
-This also allows you to continually keep the pool water within the parameters specified by plaster companies and equipment manufacturers in regard to warranties.
+Plus, the RO filtration system allows you to continually keep the pool water within the parameters specified by plaster companies and equipment manufacturers in regard to warranties.

-- The ability to control the water quality will prolong the life of plaster.
+The ability to control the water quality will prolong the life of plaster.
 A new interior finish is a very expensive and time-consuming process (a re-plaster can shut a pool down for weeks and having a pool down for that period of time unnecessarily is something few desire).
 Installing a Reverse Osmosis filtration system greatly reduces the need to refinish your pool plaster, avoiding temporary closures.

-- Chemical levels can be much lower and still provide a safe and sanitary pool.
+Chemical levels can be much lower and still provide a safe and sanitary pool.
 When the water chemistry is properly balanced, the chemical levels can be maintained at much lower levels, yet still meet Health Department spec.
 The ability to keep calcium, salt and even Cyanuric Acid (CYA) in range are the product of RO and cannot be obtained with chemical adjustment (like pH or Total Alkalinity (TA) can for example).
-The control of these items means less time for the staff to struggle with proper water chemistry and safe swimming.
+The control of these inline Reverse Osmosis system means less time for the staff to struggle with proper water chemistry and safe swimming.